pa-0/wcd/wcd/doc/README.txt

 Billy Chen          Optional colours in graphical mode (option -K) Billy Chen          Less screen movement when navigating in graphical mode.

+Thanks to the following translators:

+Julio Augusto Freyre-Gonzalez  (Spanish)

 Thanks to the following people for using their Free software: